 Dollar Tree offloads Family Dollar chain for $1 billion, ending a decade-long effort to find a fit

-Dollar Tree’s decade-long effort to fold the Family Dollar chain into its business is ending, after the Virginia-based discount retailer said it’s selling it to a pair of private equity firms for $1 billion.
+Dollar Tree’s decade-long effort to fold the Family Dollar chain into its business is ending after agreeing to sell the bargain store chain to a pair of private equity firms for $1 billion.

 Dollar Tree Inc. bought Family Dollar with its over 7,000 stores ten years ago for more than $8 billion.